oskiegarcia/aws-demo/README.md

 ## Route53

-Create Record Set of Type A with subdomain book-manager.<domain-name>
+Create Record Set of Type A with subdomain book-manager.{domain-name}